 Thirty responses from across the stakeholder spectrum, including private providers, NHS PPU, national bodies, professional bodies and representative organisations were received.
 The vision for a standardised single source of healthcare information, with common standards across the two sectors was widely endorsed.

-You can view a copy of the consultation report.
+You can view a copy of the Phase 2 consultation report.

-The ADAPt programme has seen some delay during phase 2 activity due to the impact of COVID-19 with support to Test & Trace and many Private Providers supporting the NHS.
+The ADAPt programme saw some delay during phase 2 activity due to the impact of COVID-19 with support to Test & Trace and many Private Providers supporting the NHS.

-Planning for the pilots including recruiting pilot participants and confirmation of Information Governance and data sharing will be undertaken, with pilots scheduled to commence April 2021.
+Planning for the pilots including recruiting pilot participants and confirmation of data sharing was undertaken during 2021 with pilots commencing in November 2021.